apiwitp2070/InfraDB/README.md

 Git Utils is a Next.js + HeroUI web app that helps you manage common GitLab and GitHub REST API workflows from a single dashboard.

-> ⚠️ This project currently use localStorage for all features.
+> ⚠️ This project stores data in the browser's IndexedDB.
 Treat this project as a private/personal tool and avoid using it on shared or untrusted machines.

 ## Features